conda-forge/conda-forge.github.io/src/orga/governance.rst

   contributors, collaborators, and funders.
 They have no special rights within the conda-forge organization itself.
-* **emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
+* **emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, dev meetings and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
 Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
   Emeritus core members can still vote and be back to active core anytime, the only difference is